khushal-mali/ai-workout-tracker/README.md

 ## 🚀 Overview

 AI Workout Tracker is a cutting-edge mobile fitness application that combines the power of artificial intelligence with comprehensive workout tracking capabilities.
-Built with React Native and Expo, it delivers a seamless cross-platform experience while leveraging Sanity CMS for content management and OpenAI for intelligent fitness guidance.
+Built with React Native and Expo, it delivers a seamless cross-platform experience while leveraging Sanity CMS for content management and Google Gemini AI for intelligent fitness guidance.

 ### ✨ Key Features